JoshuasProgramming/Kocoon/README.md

 I designed and developed version 1.0 of the fully responsive website.
 This website uses HTML, SASS, JavaScript & Responsive Design.

+Furture updates to this website will continue as time goes on

 # Lessons Learned

 I really enjoyed the process of breaking down the website that I had to make, via divide and conquer.
 The lessons learned are below: